fbpx

 • No required minimum distributions.
 You are not forced to withdraw funds at a particular age like you would be if you had a Traditional IRA or traditional employer retirement plan.
 With that said, the Roth IRA could be used as a substantial generational wealth transfer tool.

-Refer to a previous blog post: 4 Keys Benefits of a Roth IRA
+Refer to a previous blog post where I talk more in depth about the 4 Keys Benefits of a Roth IRA.

 Are You Eligible to Contribute to a Roth IRA?